rails-kung-foo/yogcla/README.md

 # README

-This is my first Rails app.
 Find your yoga class in Berlin.
 Determine your search by time, weekday and your favourite yoga art.

 - Frontpage has JS filter
 - Coursepage has ruby filter